You Can Dance If You Want To

 Dance The Night Away

 Knight-Thon is a 20-hour dance marathon and year-long fundraising effort directly benefiting the Arnold Palmer Hospital for Children.
 There are many opportunities for students to get involved starting when they first step foot on campus and not just as a dancer.
 Some sororities encourage involvement, but once students see the impact they make on the children and families lives, they will be counting down the days until next year.
 My son never danced, but he and some of his fraternity buddies participated yearly in other ways.
 There are many ways to participate without dancing.
-Students create teams to raise money year-round through fundraising events and personal appeals; the culmination being the Dance Marathon which takes place this year on April 7th, 2018 in the CFE Arena.
+Students create teams to raise money year-round through fundraising events and personal appeals; the culmination being the Dance Marathon which takes place this year March 30th – 31st, 2019 in the CFE Arena.
 The events from fall through spring, educate, inspire, and unite UCF’s campus and community.

 The Last Dance